Alexander Litvinenko: Alleged paedophilia of Vladimir Putin

-Muhammad cartoons controversy
+Prophet Muhammad "cartoons" controversy

 According to Litvinenko, the 2005 controversy over the publication in the Danish newspaper Jyllands-Posten of editorial cartoons depicting the Islamic prophet Muhammad was orchestrated by the FSB to punish Denmark for its refusal to extradite Chechen separatists.

 Poisoning and death

 On 1 November 2006, Litvinenko suddenly fell ill.
 On 3 November, he was admitted to Barnet General Hospital in London.
 He was then moved to University College Hospital for intensive care.
 His illness was later attributed to poisoning with radionuclide polonium-210 after the Health Protection Agency found significant amounts of the rare and highly toxic element in his body.

-Litvinenko met with two former agents early on the day he fell ill – Dmitry Kovtun and Andrey Lugovoy, in the Millennium Hotel's Pine Bar where high polonium contamination was found.
+Litvinenko met with two former agents early on the day he fell ill – Dmitry Kovtun and Andrey Lugovoy, in the Pine Bar of the Millennium Hotel where high polonium contamination was found.
 Though both denied any wrongdoing, a leaked U.S. diplomatic cable revealed that Kovtun had left polonium traces in the house and car he had used in Hamburg.
-Before his meeting with Kovtun and Lugovoy, Litvinenko had lunch at Itsu, a sushi restaurant in Piccadilly in London, with an Italian acquaintance Mario Scaramella, who had claimed to have information on the assassination of Anna Politkovskaya, forty-eight, a journalist who had been shot dead on the doorstep of her Moscow apartment building only three weeks previously.
+Before his meeting with Kovtun and Lugovoy, Litvinenko had lunch at Itsu, a sushi restaurant on Piccadilly in London with Italian acquaintance Mario Scaramella.
+Scaramella claimed to have information on the assassination of Anna Politkovskaya, a journalist who had been shot dead in the elevator of her Moscow apartment building three weeks prior.

 On his deathbed, Litvinenko claimed that Putin had directly ordered his assassination.
 After his death, Marina Litvinenko, his widow, accused Moscow of orchestrating the murder.
 Though she believes the order did not come from Putin himself, she does believe it was done at the behest of the authorities, and announced that she would refuse to provide evidence to any Russian investigation out of fear that it would be misused or misrepresented.
 In a court hearing in London in 2015, a Scotland Yard lawyer concluded that "the evidence suggests that the only credible explanation is in one way or another the Russian state is involved in Litvinenko's murder".